uF4No/web3-template-vue/README.md

-# Vue 3 + Typescript + Vite
+# Web 3.0 template

-This template should help get you started developing a web3.0 application with Vue.js, TailwindCSS and Typescript.
+This template should help get you started developing a web3.0 application with Vue.js (v3), TailwindCSS and Typescript.
 This is a work in progress project and I'll be adding new features.

 ## Features

 This projects includes multiple features out of the box including:

 - Metamask wallet integration: there is a "Connect Wallet" button that triggers Metamask authorization
-- State management with Pinia: the metamask wallet account info is kept in a store.
+- State management: the metamask wallet account info is kept in a store using Pinia.
 That way, it can be accessed from multiple views and components.
 - TailwindCSS integration
 - Vue router

 ## To-Do:

-- [ ] Disconnect wallet
 - [ ] Identify if connected blockchain is the correct one.
+- [ ] Disconnect wallet button
 - [ ] Support for multiple accounts instead of just one
 - [ ] Support for other wallets